caronc/nzb-subliminal/Subliminal_Licensing/python-nzbget-0.5.1/README.md

 =================
 This provides a python framework to design NZBGet scripts with.
 The intent was to greatly simplify the development and debugging process.
-It was initially designed to work with NZBGet v13 but was made to be compatible with versions 12 and 11 as well.
+It was initially designed to work with NZBGet v13, but was made to be compatible with versions 12 and 11 as well.
+Naturally it works with all newer versions as well (v14, v15, v16, etc).

 * It contains a built in meta tag parser to extract content from NZB-Files.
    _Note: This can only happen if lxml is installed on your system_.
 * It can preform very basic obfuscation support on filenames that can not be interpreted.
 * It creates a common SQLite database (optionally) to additionally write content passed via the set() function.
 This allows another script to later call get() and retrieve the data set() by another.
 * It prepares logging right out of the box for you, there is no setup required
-* All return codes have been simplified to None/True/False (you can still use the old ones if you want)
+* All return codes have been simplified to None/True/False (you can still use the old ones if you want).
 * It handles all of the exception handling.
 By this I mean, your code can throw an except and it's traceback will be captured gracefully to logging.
 Then the framework will look after returning a correct failure error code to NZBGet.
 * It provides some very useful functions that are always being re-written inside of every other NZBGet script such as file scanning.
-* It greatly simplifies the handling of environment variables and interaction to and from NZBGet
+* It greatly simplifies the handling of environment variables and interaction to and from NZBGet.

 Documentation
 =============